gujincheng/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 to the size of the data.
 Furthermore, the deleted files will continue to incur storage costs.

-To avoid this, use the `-skipTrash` option.
+To avoid this, use the the `-skipTrash` option.

 ```bash
 hadoop fs -rm -skipTrash s3a://bucket/dataset